antoinet/obike/README.md

 The maximumn PDU size is 19 bytes (header + payload + trailer).
 Messages exceeding this size are fragmented.

-### BLE Hello Command
+### BLE getLockRecord/deleteLockRecord

 Command type: `6`
-These messages are used to initiate the communication.
-The first message is sent by the mobile device and has an empty payload:
+These messages are used to manage the "lock record", a data record persisted by the chip consisting of information from the last ride, such as memberid, timestamp, oBike identifier, coordinates, etc.

+Called without a payload, the command is used to retrieve the saved lock
+record:
 ```
 00000000  67 74 00 86 86                                    |gt...|
 ```

-The obike lock responds with an empty response:
+If no lock record is available, the lock responds with an empty payload.
 ```
 00000000  67 74 00 46 46                                    |gt.FF|
 ```

-In case the obike is in the unlocked state, the response contains several values from the last ride, in the following format:
+Otherwise, the lock's response contains several values from the last ride, in the following format:

 ```
 00000000  67 74 46 46 00 00 01 23  45 67 59 9d 72 2a 44 31  |gtFF...#d2Y.r*D1|